grafana/mimir/docs/sources/operators-guide/deploying-grafana-mimir/jsonnet/migrating-from-consul-to-memberlist.md

 weight: 40
 ---

-# Migrating from Consul to Memberlist KV store for hash rings without downtime
+# Migrating from Consul to memberlist KV store for hash rings without downtime

-Mimir Jsonnet uses `memberlist` as KV store for hash rings since Mimir 2.2.0.
+Mimir Jsonnet uses memberlist as KV store for hash rings since Mimir 2.2.0.

 Memberlist can be disabled by using the following configuration: